-Career Motivations
+Your Career Motivations

-- Identify dominant scores (under 40, over 60).
-Direct the Powerful Hiring Questions to these dominant scores as this will be where the candidate's greatest strengths and struggles are, and also the "issues".
+- 1. Identify your dominant scores (under 40, over 60).
+The Employer's Powerful Hiring Questions will be directed to these dominant scores as this will be where your greatest strengths and struggles are, and also the "issues".
 Consider questions on the following pages for those traits that are stronger. - 2.
-In designing Powerful Hiring Questions, consider how the: - Strongest traits interact with other strong traits? eg How does a strong detached trait relate to high adventure? - Stronger traits interact/change the mid-range traits eg How does a high adventure trait relate to midrange extroversion or conscientiousness? - Profile factor relationships change for: - >Financial - ≻Career - ➤ Family - ≻Life
+In addressing the Powerful Hiring Questions you may be asked, consider how the: - Strongest traits interact with other strong traits? eg How does a strong detached trait relate to high adventure? - Stronger traits interact/change the mid-range traits e.g. How does a high adventure trait relate to midrange extroversion or conscientiousness? - How the Profile factor relationships change for: - > Financial - > Career - > Family - ≻ Life